Monday, November 10, 2008

 Together with Central America, the West Indies, and South America, North America makes up the Western Hemisphere of Earth.
 North America is sometimes defined to include Central America and the West Indies, which are treated separately in Encarta Encyclopedia.
 The name America is derived from that of Italian navigator Amerigo Vespucci, who may have visited the mainland of North America in 1497 and 1498.

-THE PEOPLE
+III | THE PEOPLE |

 North America was sparsely populated until relatively recent times.
 With the conspicuous exception of the inhabitants of the Mexican heartland (the plateaus and valleys around present-day Mexico City), the indigenous peoples of the continent were geographically scattered and culturally diverse.
 The settlement of the continent by Europeans began an almost total change in its human geography; Europeans decimated and displaced the indigenous peoples, and the living patterns of most were greatly altered.
 The contemporary population of North America is mostly European in background, but the continent's population also contains many other important groups.